Title IX - Stop Sexual Violence

 The Gavilan College food pantry is a collaboration between Gavilan College CalWORKs, Fresh Success, Association Students of Gavilan College (ASGC), Second Harvest Food Bank and St. Joseph’s Family Center.
 The pantry is open all year long and serves the entire Gavilan College Community.

-Due to the Santa Clara County Shelter in Place order, the Title IX physical office will be closed until April 7, 2020.
-However, we wil continue to provide services to students via email, phone, and video calls during regular business hours.
-Feel free to contact us at (650) 949-7241 or at FHTitleix@foothill.edu
+The Title IX office we will continue to provide services to students via email, phone, and video calls during regular business hours.
+Please contact us at 650.949.7389 or email@example.com.

 Report an Incident

 Foothill College is committed to ending relationship or interpersonal violence and sexual misconduct on our campus and easing the burden placed on those who report these types of behaviors.

 There are five ways to report an incident, including online.
 Click below to submit an online reporting form or click HERE for other reporting options.

 Safety and Well-Being

 Foothill College is committed to creating and sustaining an educational and working environment free of: